 In 1950 the Durack family sold Newry and nearby Auvergne and Argyle to Australian Agricultural Co Pty Ltd (A.A.
 Co) who introduced Santa Gertrudis cattle, with limited success, before infusing Brahmans into the Kimberley Shorthorns.

 In 1986 Newry Station, Auvergne Station and Argyle Station were sold to Baines River Cattle Co who operated the blocks for six years before selling the trio to Consolidated Pastoral Co in 1992.

 The 246,700ha breeding block can carry 20,500 head on its black soil, forest and stony ridge country.
-Its weaner steers and spayed heifers are trucked to Argyle Downs for growing out for the live export market.
+Its weaner steers and surplus heifers are trucked to Argyle Downs for growing out for predominately Asian export markets.